 Buena Vista Park

 This small but scenic park is located on the corner of Canal and Live Oak Streets in the Historic Canal District.
-It features a small stage where concerts are often held.
+It features a small stage where concerts and other events are often held.

-This one acre fenced area located at 2641 Paige Avenue is divided into large dog and small dog play areas.
-There is a 30 x 40 shade shelter with a dog and people water fountain.
+This 1.2+ acre fenced area located at 2641 Paige Avenue is divided into large dog and small dog play areas.
+There is a 30’ x 40’ shade shelter with a dog and people water fountains.
 The grounds are grassed with open areas with concrete structures for doggy play.
 Please be kind to fellow dog lovers and clean up after your pet.

 Emory L. Bennett Park

-Located in the downtown district on Sams Avenue, this small park is convenient for passers-by to enjoy the shade of a beautiful oak tree.
+Located in the Historic Canal district on Sams Avenue, this small park is convenient for passers-by to enjoy the shade of a beautiful oak tree.

-This new park is scheduled to open in May of 2018..
-Adjacent to Otter Lake, the park claims 13 acres of pristine hardwoods and 18 acres of water, recreational use will include parking areas, restrooms, picnic areas, a walking trail and an additional access point and trailhead to the New Smyrna Beach Multi-Use Trail.
+This new park located off Pioneer Trail east of Otter Blvd. opened Spring 2018.
+Adjacent to Otter Lake, the park claims 13 acres of pristine hardwoods and 18 acres of water, recreational use including parking areas, restrooms, picnic pavilion, a walking trail and an additional access point and trailhead to the New Smyrna Beach Multi-Use Trail.
 This park is also home to the City’s first 9-hole disc golf course (opened Dec.
 2018) that was developed in partnership between the City and the NSB Disc Golf Club.